 Just like with many other fermented foods, eating sauerkraut is linked to a number of health benefits.
 It contains a lot of probiotics, which can aid digestion and boost your immune system.
 Sauerkraut is high in sodium however, so be careful with the quantities that you eat.

 Sauerkraut is best known in Germany as an accompaniment to smoked or grilled bratwurst, but is also great in meat-heavy sandwiches and burgers.
 It’s also great on non-meat foods, like scrambled eggs, avocado, and as a salad dressing.

 Yes, it can.
-This is an exciting question because technically, sauerkraut has already fermented.
+Technically, sauerkraut has already fermented.
 However, there is a point where the bacteria goes beyond an edible point.
 You will know this has happened by a bad smell, texture, and color as well.

-Heating will only kill the probiotics in the sauerkraut if it is above46˚C or 1154˚F. If you are cooking on low heat, then the chances are high that you will still maintain the good bacteria.
+Heating will only kill the probiotics in the sauerkraut if it is above 114˚F (46°C).
+If you are cooking on low heat, then the chances are high that you will still maintain the good bacteria.
 As such, it is essential that you only add sauerkraut to your dish when you are almost done cooking so that it doesn’t reach high temperatures.